smaerdlatigid/DifferenceMatte-Shader/README.md

 How to improve quality:
 - Disable auto-exposure (e.g. white-balance, exposure time, gamma, etc.)
-- Simple background (not much variations)
+- Have a simple background (low stdev in color space)
 - Good lighting